Jiqing233/data_processing_robotics/README.md

 1) Run fbx_check_joint_name.py to check joint names stored in the fbx file.
 2) Run fbx_importer.py to convert data from .fbx to .npy.
 3) Run create_T_pose.py to generate a T-pose, which will be used for retargeting.
-4) Create a config json file, you can check my format, basically it maps joint names, as the same joint could be named differently by different softwares.
+4) Create a config json file.
+You can check the format in my example.
+Basically it maps joint names, as the same joint could be named differently by different softwares.
 5) Run retarget_motion.py to get the retargeted NumPy data.
+In my example, source: NatalieFirstFormOct30.npy, target: amp_humanoid_tpose.npy.